-Our French library is amazing, and we travel throughout our region at least every six to eight weeks with books and DVDs (four times per year to Haida Gwaii).
-Local French Immersion and Francophone schools can also request certain titles – check out this website : www.bibliothequevirtuelle.ca and click on the AFFNO logo to see all of our titles! ** Please note that during winter, our posted dates can change due to bad weather (and bad highways).
-So the second date mentioned only comes in to effect if we can’t fulfill the initial date that is posted. **
+Our French library is amazing, and we travel throughout our region at least every six to eight weeks with books and DVDs (two or three times per year to Haida Gwaii).
+Local French Immersion and Francophone schools can also request certain titles – check out this website : www.bibliothequevirtuelle.ca and click on the AFFNO logo to see all of our titles! ** Please note that during winter, our posted dates can change due to bad weather (and bad highways). **

 SERVICES FOR NEW FRANCOPHONES TO OUR REGION (INCLUDING IMMIGRANTS)